bksubramanyarao/WebEngine/README.md

 **composer phpunit**

-	launch tests for the main Machine class and generate code coverage in coverage/machine
+	launch tests for the main WebEngine class and generate code coverage in coverage/engine

 **composer phpunit_plugins**